Blessed be the European Union !

 Good, you have now arrived in Germany.
 What now ?

-3 steps you have to take any germany visa:
+3 steps you have to take any part to any germany visa application:

 1- Book an appointment the Foreign Registration Office